gimoAI/Colorization-PR-V1/README.md

-## PATTERN RECOGNITION: Image Colorization
+## Pattern Recognition: Image Colorization

 ### Training the model
 The model first needs to be trained, as the checkpoint files for the different models are too big to be uploaded to GitHub.